efeuruk/My-React-Training-Ground/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### `npm install -g json-server`
+Also you have to install the json-server to get users with fake rest api

+### `json-server --watch api/db.json --port 3004`
+Open [http://localhost:3004](http://localhost:3004) to view it in the browser.

+json-server can be installed

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.